Why tags matter

 Common patterns that work

-Role-based: Tag by who uses them (ae
+Role-based: Tag by who uses them (ae, csm, manager)

 Making it stick